Cancer Type – Breast

 Her cancer was found when she went in for a cosmetic breast reduction procedure.
 “It wasn’t until after the reduction that the lab work, the pathology, that they found that I had DCIS [ductal carcinoma in situ] in my left breast.
 I was very, very lucky because DCIS is basically stage-zero cancer.
 So I was very lucky, ” she stated in an interview with Ellen DeGeneres.

-At the time of the of the diagnosis she faced a decision.
+At the time of the diagnosis, she faced a decision.
 Go to the doctor every three months for a mammogram and MRI to see if the disease was spreading, or bite the bullet and have a double mastectomy.
-“Cancer is Cancer,” she stated, and chose to have the surgery.
+“Cancer is cancer,” she stated and chose to have the surgery.
 With breast cancer history on her mother’s side of the family, it just made sense.

 When she told her wife, Alex, about the diagnosis, she lost it.
 Sykes knew they would get through it.
 Grateful for her hurting back form her then size Triple-D breasts, she knew they caught it early.
 “I made my decision because I love life and I know I’m blessed.
 The kids are also a huge part because you want to be around for them.
 My scars?
 I barely see them.
 I feel whole; I really do.
 Because every day, I get to say, ‘There’s no cancer.‘ I’m healthy, and that’s beautiful.”